syne-tune/syne-tune/docs/tutorials/pasha/pasha.md

 benevolence in estimating the ranking.
 We propose to use a soft-ranking approach where we group configurations based on their validation performance metric (e.g. accuracy).

-In soft ranking, configurations are still sorted by predictive performance but they are considered equivalent if the performance difference is smaller than a fixed value $\epsilon$ (or equal to it).
+In soft ranking, configurations are still sorted by predictive performance but they are considered equivalent if the performance difference is smaller than a fixed value `epsilon` (or equal to it).
 Instead of producing a sorted list of configurations, this provides a list of lists where for every position of the  ranking there is a list of equivalent configurations.
 The concept is explained graphically in Figure 2.
-In our experiments we have used soft ranking with fixed $\epsilon=0.025$, which has given consistently strong results.
+In our experiments we have used soft ranking with fixed `epsilon=0.025`, which has given consistently strong results.

 <img src="img/soft_ranking_w_caption.png" width="768">